Cookies on this website

 BSc, PhD

-Having worked as a postdoctoral researcher in epidemiology and clinical studies at NDORMS for 3 years, Thomas joined the Kennedy Institute in 2021 to work with Professor Tonia Vincent’s team on the STEpUP OA project: ‘Synovial Fluid To Define Molecular Endotypes by Unbiased Proteomics in Osteoarthritis (OA)’.
+After spending three years as a postdoctoral researcher specializing in epidemiology and clinical studies at NDORMS, Thomas joined the Kennedy Institute in 2021 to work with Professor Tonia Vincent’s team.
+Thomas is a senior researcher and data analyst within the STEpUP OA Consortium - ‘Synovial Fluid To Define Molecular Endotypes by Unbiased Proteomics in Osteoarthritis (OA)’ - which aims to delve into the intricate molecular landscape of OA, a widely prevalent and heterogeneous condition characterized by diverse clinical manifestations known as 'phenotypes'.

-OA is an extremely common condition, and it is widely recognised as a heterogeneous disease with many clinical manifestations known as 'phenotypes'.
 The variability in clinical phenotypes has led researchers to ask whether there are molecular ‘endotypes’ (subgroups) within OA.
 Our aim is to better understand the molecular pathways that lead to the development of OA and joint symptoms.
-Thomas’ work explores the relationship between protein expression, patient reported outcome measures of pain, and the bioinformatic characterisation of biological pathways in OA.
+Using bioinformatic techniques, Thomas’ work explores the relationship between protein expression and clinical features of disease (pain and radiograph disease severity) to better characterise the underlying mechanisms of OA.

 Magnetic resonance Imaging (MRI) and the assessment of treatment efficacy in knee OA remains an active interest for Thomas.
 Several of Thomas' projects are working towards identifying and defining new structural treatment targets for use in knee OA clinical trials.
 Thomas is keen to develop collaborations and projects in ankle OA.
 Thomas has extensive experience in a range of quantitative research methods, musculoskeletal imaging, clinical and observational study design, and project and database management.